tgstation/tgstation-server/README.md

 ```
 with any additional options you desire (i.e. You'll have to expose more game ports in order to host more than one instance).

-When launching the container for the first time, you'll be prompted with the setup wizard.
+When launching the container for the first time, you'll be prompted with the setup wizard and then the container will exit.
+Start the container again to launch the server.

 Important note about port exposure: The internal port used by DreamDaemon _**MUST**_ match the port you want users to connect on.
 If it doesn't, you'll still be able to have them connect HOWEVER links from the BYOND hub will point at what DreamDaemon thinks the port is (the internal port).